LaylaD4/LaylahDePaull_T3A2-B/src/frontend/README.md

 ## Client Testing – Live Production Site

-This project was tested by the client Leanne from Leanne's Collection (Seller).
-The site was deployed on Netlify and shared with the client using the live production link.
-I contacted the client regarding doing some live testing, and the client shared her thoughts after doing that live testing of the site over email.
+This project was tested by the client, Leanne from Leanne’s Collection (the seller).
+The site was deployed to Netlify and shared with her using the live production link.
+I asked Leanne to do some live testing, and she shared her feedback and screenshots with me by email after trying out the site.

 ### Screenshot of email communication to the client
 ![Email To Client](./docs/email-to-client.png)

+---

 ### Screenshot of email communication from the client
 ![Email From Client](./docs/email-from-client.png)

+---

 ### Client Testing Screenshots (mobile view)